 The IM does not anticipate any major operational changes during the period for which this Network Statement is valid.
-However, at the time of publishing, the COVID19 crisis is ongoing.
-If the situation continues into the 2023 timetable period, we reserve the right to suggest and implement timetable changes as appropriate.
+However, the opening of Belfast Grand Central Station in 2025 may result in some disruption and the need to retime some services.
+It will also result in some small changes to the route map shown in Appendix 2.
 In the event that any other significant changes occur relating to the information held in the Network Statement, the IM will revise the document or provide supplementary information and publish as appropriate.
 A suitable indication or commentary will be provided to highlight the changes.

-The IM has published the 2023 Network Statement in line with the timescales required for consultation for applications for Capacity for the Working Timetable (for December 2022 - December 2023).
+The IM has published the 2025 Network Statement in line with the timescales required for consultation for applications for Capacity for the Working Timetable (for December 2024 - December 2025).